 When submitting a SAR you need to think about what, who, why, when, how, where and keep it as short and punchy as possible.
 Where information is known, every effort should be made to complete all relevant fields accurately.
 To help guide you through the SAR process, you might want to refer to the Accountancy Sector SAR template.

-Financial transactions.
-When the suspicion relates to a financial transation, include details of the beneficiary/remitter of funds, bank account details, transaction date and transaction type e.g. credit card, cash and explain the reason why any of the transactions are suspicious.
+- Financial transactions.
+When the suspicion relates to a financial transaction, include details of the beneficiary/remitter of funds, bank account details, transaction date and transaction type e.g. credit card, cash and explain the reason why any of the transactions are suspicious.

 The NCA has for some time encouraged use of its glossary codes to help identify the nature of the reported offence.
-NCA’s latest updated glossary codes (May 2020) is effective immediately.
-The changes in the glossary code as summarised in this NCA briefing.
+NCA’s latest updated glossary codes (May 2021) is effective immediately.

 Use of the codes and their descriptions significantly enhances the capabilities of law enforcements agencies to utilise SARs.
 The list of codes is segmented into some straightforward categories such as economic crimes (includes tax offences), high end money laundering, vulnerable persons and so on.